peterlmajors/lox-genie/services/genie/README.md

 - TBD: Respond to user referencing tool responses in combination with optimized query

 ## === Future State Implementations ===
+- Improve context gathered at relevance node, as knowledge cut off can be limiting
 - Quick answer conditional edge and node, as determined by the planner
 - MCP tools running and resources supplied with short and detailed versions
 - Up/downvote on responses to reduce context poison